-Small rural businesses are vital to growing and sustaining rural jobs and economies, but starting and growing them isn’t easy.
+Small businesses are vital to growing and sustaining rural economies, but starting and growing them isn’t easy.
 The Rural Business Development Grant Program (RBDG) supports the development and growth of rural small and emerging businesses with fewer than 50 employees and less than $1 million in gross revenues.
-The program awards grants on a competitive basis to towns and other governmental entities, Indian tribes, rural cooperatives, higher education institutions, and nonprofit organizations for planning, technical assistance, job training, and acquisition of land, capital, equipment and other business development needs.
-Grants are available as either enterprise or opportunity type grants.
+The program awards grants on a competitive basis to towns and other governmental entities, Native American Tribes, rural cooperatives, higher education institutions, and nonprofit organizations for planning, technical assistance, job training, and acquisition of land, capital, equipment and other business development needs.
+Support is available in the form of either enterprise or opportunity grants.

 RBDG project funds must benefit rural areas or towns outside urbanized areas on the periphery of any city with a population of 50,000 or more.
-To check if your area is eligible, check this USDA eligibility mapping tool.
+To check if your area is eligible, use this USDA eligibility tool.

 Read more about how RBDG has helped provide new and increased marketing opportunities for farmers and other small business owners, spurred rural economic development, and provided consumers with more food choices:

-The program is administered by State USDA Rural Development Offices and applications are accepted once per year.
-To learn about application deadlines and any local requirements, applicants need to contact their State USDA Rural Development Office.
+RBDG is administered by State USDA Rural Development Offices and applications are accepted once per year.
+To learn about application deadlines and local requirements, applicants should contact their State USDA Rural Development Office.

-As a discretionary program, the funding level for RBDG will be determined each year by Congress in the annual agricultural appropriations bill.
-The chart below shows what the two predecessor programs received in recent years.
-Future funding cannot be projected because funding levels will be determined one year at a time by Congress.
+As a discretionary program, the funding level for RBDG is determined each year by Congress through the annual agricultural appropriations process.
+Future funding cannot be projected because funding levels are determined one year at a time by Congress.

 Rural Business Development Grant Program Annual Funding

 For the most current information on program funding levels, please see NSAC’s Annual Appropriations Chart.